phoenixperry/Interactive_Development_in_Open_Frameworks/Week1_Installation_Guide.md

 Here's how to display hidden files and folders.

-Open Folder Options by clicking the Start button Picture of the Start button, clicking Control Panel, clicking Appearance and Personalization, and then clicking Folder Options.
+Open Folder Options by clicking the Start button Picture of the Start button, clicking Control Panel, clicking Appearance and Personalisation, and then clicking Folder Options.

 Click the View tab.